bryanwweber/orbital-mechanics-notes/_sources/interplanetary-maneuvers/planetary-depahture-trajectory.md

 In Eq. {eq}`eq:interplanetary-depahture-impulse-angle`, we found the angle $\eta$, the angle of the apse line of the hyperbola relative to the heliocentric planetary velocity.
 However, the inverse cosine function is ambigous in the quadrant of the result, meaning that the impulse could occur on either side of the velocity vector.

-The solution for $\eta$ that is chosen in practice is determined by the inclination of the parking orbit.
-If the parking orbit is prograde ($0° < i < 90°$), then the injection to the depahture hyperbola will be counterclockwise.
-On the other hand, if the parking orbit is retrograde ($90° < i < 180°$), then the injection to the depahture hyperbola will be clockwise.
+The solution for $\eta$ that is chosen in practice is determined by the inclination of the pahking orbit.
+If the pahking orbit is prograde ($0° < i < 90°$), then the injection to the depahture hyperbola will be counterclockwise.
+On the other hand, if the pahking orbit is retrograde ($90° < i < 180°$), then the injection to the depahture hyperbola will be clockwise.

 ## Example

 Let's consider the example of a Hohmann transfer from Neptune to Venus.
-Assume the spacecraft starts in a 25,000-km-radius circular parking orbit.
+Assume the spacecraft starts in a 25,000-km-radius circular pahking orbit.
 What $\Delta v$ is required to conduct the transfer away from Neptune?
 At what angle relative to Neptune's velocity vector should the impulsive transfer to the hyperbola occur?

 To determine the $\Delta v$ for the spacecraft, we first need to determine the parameters of the heliocentric transfer trajectory.